 Actions prejudicial to a company’s name, trading name, domain names, or imitations thereof or the raising of unlawful claims thereto are so many further methods of unfair competition.
 Servile copying of products to create confusion, manoeuvring in order to discredit a competitor and its products also fall into the same category.

 Such dishonest proceedings may be additional to acts of direct infringement of industrial property rights or, if there are none to infringe, may render their perpetrators open to legal action on grounds of harmful practice in the eyes of competition law.

 Parasitical competition occurs when a second company follows in the wake of a first company, for the second company’s sole benefit, thereby avoiding the financial outlay of investments and diverting into its own hands the economic value generated by the first company.

 Hence the research, product development, market launch procedures and the formal aspects of product design whereby a product range is brought into being, including variations, colours, advertising campaigns and the products themselves, are frequently copied in a purely servile manner, so that goods are sold at aggressively low prices to the absolute detriment of the first market player.

 Such practices are in many cases accompanied by hiring away staff and illegally accessing or even taking possession of technical and client files …

-LEGRAND LESAGE-CATEL GAULTIER specialist lawyers advise companies in these circumstances, take steps to collect evidence and raise actions in the competent courts (Commercial Courts, occasionally District Courts, particularly if the grounds are infringement of intellectual property rights).
+LEGRAND LESAGE-CATEL specialist lawyers advise companies in these circumstances, take steps to collect evidence and raise actions in the competent courts (Commercial Courts, occasionally District Courts, particularly if the grounds are infringement of intellectual property rights).